mthh/smoomapy/README.rst

                             disc_func="percentiles",
                             output="GeoDataFrame")

-**Allow to set custom break values (highly recommended after a first rendering or having take a look at the distibution):**
+**Redraw contours using custom break values
+(highly recommended after a first rendering or having take a look at the distibution):**

 .. code:: python